NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Anjana Thanguturi
 Able to solve the issue related to root functions.
 Should start working on Calculator design

+###### Madhupriya Gundeti
+Event listeners were implemented on the talk button and speak without any issues.

 --------------------------------------------------------------------------------------------------------------------------------------------------

 #### October 28th
 ###### Anjana Thanguturi
 Working on UI design of speaking calculator.
 Need to work on integrating both button click and speech for designed calculator
+###### Madhupriya Gundeti
+Learned about AWS RDS and made an attempt at setting up a database.